peter88213/timeline-view-tk/docs/template/README.md

 - You can adjust the events' durations using the mouse.
 - The application is ready for internationalization with GNU gettext.

-The *nvtlview* class library is also used for the [novelibre timeline viewer plugin](https://github.com/peter88213/nv_tlview/), and for the
+The *tlv* class library is also used for the [novelibre timeline viewer plugin](https://github.com/peter88213/nv_tlview/), and for the
 [yWriter Timeline viewer](https://github.com/peter88213/yw_tlview)